Testosterone to Estradiol Ratio Calculator

-The tricky part is that before the calculation of testosterone to estradiol ratio, both hormone concentrations need to be expressed in the same units, and they're generally presented in different ways: testosterone in ng/dL, and estradiol in pg/mL.
+The tricky part is that before calculating the testosterone to estradiol ratio, both hormone concentrations need to be expressed in the same units.
+They're generally presented in different ways: testosterone in ng/dL and estradiol in pg/mL.

 What unit is testosterone measured in?

 The most frequently used testosterone unit of measurement is ng/dL (nanogram per deciliter), and the international standard is nmol/L (nanomole per liter).

 The conversion of its concentration is calculated by using these formulae: